Why prefinished panels are reshaping interior delivery

 Design flexibility at scale

-“A single production line might shift between pre-priming tens of thousands of square metres of MDF one week, and delivering high-end veneer finishes the next,” he says.
+“Our production line might shift between pre-priming tens of thousands of square metres of MDF one week, and delivering high-end pre-finished veneers the next,” he says.

 It opens the door to just-in-time production.
 Rather than holding large inventories of prefinished panels in multiple colours, suppliers can stock base materials and apply finishes as needed.
 For clients, this reduces storage costs, minimises waste and improves responsiveness to changing design requirements.